YouTube Stats: What you should know about the video giant (plus Fun Facts)

 Although the Kinder-Toys channel, a purely commercial offering for children, is also at the top here, the fact that Kurzgesagt - In einem Satz, a thoroughly sophisticated science channel, is among the top subscribers is probably somewhat unique.

 American YouTuber MrBeast attracts attention with unusual stunts, elaborately staged competitions (such as a faithfully recreated squid game, minus the live ammunition), and generous charity campaigns - and will rake in $54 million in 2021.
-Most of its revenue is likely to come from lucrative advertising deals - and its own burger chain.
+Most of his revenue is likely to come from lucrative advertising deals - and his own burger chain.

 YouTube users want to be educated as well as entertained.
 But they prefer it in a relaxed and humorous way.
 That's why, in addition to LetsPlays, music videos, comedy, more or less interesting personal commentaries on everything and anything, and compilations of the top 5/10/25/100 of the biggest/best/most exciting XYZ, videos that impart knowledge are among the most popular YouTube genres.
 How-to videos explain just about every known cultural technique, from tying a tie to baking Oreo cookies to building a smelting furnace.
 Engaging explainer videos impart all kinds of theoretical knowledge.
 Plus millions of product reviews and documentaries of all kinds.